How is your personal information used by CTP Insurers?

 Vehicle registration details

-Information from CTP claims
+CTP claims management

 When processing claims, the CTP Insurers (and their agents, subcontractors and representatives) are required to protect your personal information and comply with the Australian Privacy Principles.
 They also need to meet additional requirements set by the CTP Regulator (see Rule 6 of the Regulator Rules).